airvox/RasPiArduino/README.md

 * Using the Bash script

 #### Using the Board Manager
-* Copy the URL for your Operating System
+* On Preference window “Additional Boards Manager Urls” paste the json link for your Operating System.

 Linux
 ```bash